laurivosandi/esteidtray/README.rst

 * Event driven architecture, no naive polling
 * Card reader add and remove
 * Smartcard insertion, removing and mode switching
-* Lock screen via dbus
+* Lock screen via DBus

 TODO
 ----

+* Unlock screen, possibly not required because of already existing PAM modules
 * Better debuggin capabilities, eg. is pcscd running?
-* Unlock screen, possibly not required because of already existing PAM modules
+* Use pykcs11 to read certificate and warn user if the certificate is about to expire
 * Create .desktop file for autostart
 * Create pip installable package
 * Debianize the package and set it as dependency for estonianidcard at packages.koodur.com